Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Acknowledgements

-The authors would like to acknowledge in first place the University of Kent where most of the results presented in this paper were carried out.
-Secondly, we would like to thank the anonymous reviewers for their insightful and helpful comments on the first version of the paper.
+We would like to acknowledge the University of Kent where most of this work was completed as part of José Perusquía's PhD project funded by a GTA Scholarship.
+We would also like to thank the Editor, the Associate Editor and the anonymous reviewers for their thoughtful suggestions and comments to improving the paper.